kliff9/moviesRP/README.md

 ## Purpose:

-A Movie application
+A Movie application where users are able to search through a database of movies to find their wanted selection

 ## Technologies Used:
 ◼ HTML - The standard markup language for creating Web pages.

-◼ SASS - Describes how HTML elements are to be displayed on screen, paper, or in other media
+◼ SASS - Most mature, stable, and powerful professional grade CSS extension language in the world.

+◼ Normalize.css - A modern, HTML5-ready alternative to CSS reset

-◼ Angular - A JavaScript library for building user interfaces
+◼ Angular - A component-based framework for building scalable web applications

 ## Website: